-Page Page Information 1 Regarding Forward-Looking Statements; Cautionary Item 14.
+Page Page Information Regarding Forward-Looking Statements; Cautionary Item 14.
 Material Modifications to the Rights of Security Language 1 Holders and Use of Proceeds 96 PART I Item 15.
 Controls and Procedures 96 Item 1.
 Identity of Directors, Senior Management and Advisers 3 Item 16.
 [Reserved] 97 Item 2.
 Offer Statistics and Expected Timetable 3 Item 16A.
 Audit Committee Financial Expert 97 Item 3.
 Key Information 3 Item 16B.
 Code of Ethics 97 Item 4.
 Information on the Company 29 Item 16C.
 Principal Accountant Fees and Services 98 Item 4A.
 Unresolved Staff Comments 50 Item 16D.
 Exemptions from the Listing Standards for Audit Item 5.
 Operating and Financial Review and Prospects 50 Committees 98 Item 6.
 Directors, Senior Management and Employees 69 Item 16E.
 Purchases of Equity Securities by the Issuer and Item 7.
 Major Shareholders and Related Party Transactions 78 Affiliated Purchasers 98 Item 8.
 Financial Information 82 Item 16F.
 Change in Registrant's Certifying Accountant 98 Item 9.
 The Offer and Listing 83 Item 16G.
 Corporate Governance 99 Item 10.
 Additional Information 84 PART III Item 11.
 Quantitative and Qualitative Disclosures About Market Item 17.
 Financial Statements 100 Risk 94 Item 18.
 Financial Statements 100 Item 12.
 Description of Securities Other than Equity Securities 95 Item 19.
 Exhibits 101 PART II Signatures 104 Item 13.
 Defaults, Dividend Arrearages and Delinquencies 96

-In this Annual Report on Form 20-F, unless indicated otherwise, references to: (1) "Textainer," "TGH," "the Company," "we," "us" and "our" refer, as the context requires, to Textainer Group Holdings Limited, which is the registrant and the issuer of the class of common shares that has been registered pursuant to Section 12(b) of the Securities Exchange Act of 1934, as amended, or Textainer Group Holdings Limited and its subsidiaries; (2) "TEU" refers to a "Twenty-Foot Equivalent Unit," which is a unit of measurement used in the container shipping industry to compare shipping containers of various lengths to a standard 20' dry freight container, thus a 20' container is one TEU and a 40' container is two TEU; (3) "CEU" refers to a Cost Equivalent Unit, which is a unit of measurement based on the approximate cost of a container relative to the cost of a standard 20' dry freight container, so the cost of a standard 20' dry freight container is one CEU; the cost of a 40' dry freight container is 1.6 CEU; and the cost of a 40' high cube dry freight container (9'6" high) is 1.68 CEU; (4) "our owned fleet" means the containers we own; (5) "our managed fleet" means the containers we manage that are owned by other container investors; (6) "our fleet" and "our total fleet" mean our owned fleet plus our managed fleet plus any containers we lease from other lessors; (7) "container investors" means the owners of the containers in our managed fleet; and (8) "Trencor" refers to Trencor Ltd., a public South African container and logistics company, listed on the JSE Limited in Johannesburg, South Africa, which, together with certain of its subsidiaries, are the discretionary beneficiaries of a trust that indirectly owns a majority of our common shares (such interest, "beneficiary interest").
+In this Annual Report on Form 20-F, unless indicated otherwise, references to: (1) "Textainer," "TGH," "the Company," "we," "us" and "our" refer, as the context requires, to Textainer Group Holdings Limited, which is the registrant and the issuer of the class of common shares that has been registered pursuant to Section 12(b) of the Securities Exchange Act of 1934, as amended, or Textainer Group Holdings Limited and its subsidiaries; (2) "TEU" refers to a "Twenty-Foot Equivalent Unit," which is a unit of measurement used in the container shipping industry to compare shipping containers of various lengths to a standard 20' dry freight container, thus a 20' container is one TEU and a 40' container is two TEU; (3) "CEU" refers to a Cost Equivalent Unit, which is a unit of measurement based on the approximate cost of a container relative to the cost of a standard 20' dry freight container is one CEU; the cost of a 40' dry freight container is 1.6 CEU; and the cost of a 40' high cube dry freight container (9'6" high) is 1.68 CEU; (4) "our owned fleet" means the containers we own; (5) "our managed fleet" means the containers we manage that are owned by other container investors; (6) "our fleet" and "our total fleet" mean our owned fleet plus our managed fleet plus any containers we lease from other lessors; (7) "container and logistics company, listed on the JSE Limited in Johannesburg, South Africa, which, together with certain of its subsidiaries, are the discretionary beneficiaries of a trust that indirectly owns a majority of our common shares (such interest, "beneficiary interest").
 See Item 4 "Information on the Company" for an explanation of the relationship between Trencor and us.